 The holes at the top and bottom of the ornaments can be covered with bead caps, sequins, covered or decorative buttons, bows, tassels, embroidered spiderweb, yoyos, ruched ribbon rosettes, crocheted circles, tatted motifs, etc.

 In September and October 2012 I made 18 ornaments that I embellished with ribbon pansies and leaves.

 Here is a collage of photos that shows some of the ways I have finished the tops and bottoms of smocked ball ornaments.
 (Click twice on the photo to see a larger view.)

 In July and August 2012 I played with making frayed fabric tassels.
 I've discovered that some fabric are more suitable for this than others and that on some fabric the horizontal threads make better tassels than the vertical threads.
 Here are two threads unravelled from some fine polyester crepe fabric.
 The vertical threads, the ones parallel to the selvedge are fuzzier than the horizontal threads.
 In the photo below I pulled both of the threads between my fingernails.
 The horizontal one is on the left.

 To make a smocked ball with a frayed fabric tassel from this fabric I cut the strip so that the long edges of the strip were parallel to the selvedge.
 I made all of my gathering lines and frayed the bottom of the fabric to within 1/8 of an inch of the bottom gathering line.
 (It is much easier to do this in 2 or 3 sections than it is to fray the whole width of fabric.
-To do so carefully cut the fabric from the bottom and stop about 1/8 from the bottom gathering line.
-Try not to to cut any of the threads that are parallel to the scissor blades.)
+To do so I carefully cut the fabric from the bottom and stopped about 1/8 from the bottom gathering line.
+I was very careful not to to cut any of the threads that are parallel to the scissor blades.)
 Then I gathered the fabric strip.